alexwelsby/cgra359-assign1/README.md

 Unreal Engine 5.6; for VR capacity and semi-realistic graphics.
 Part of what made Myst and Riven so striking was the strong art direction and the incredible visuals for the time period.
 Unreal's dedication to realistic rendering would help contribute to this for Eutrophia.
 #### Technical requirements and architecture
+The game should be able to run on a low-end computer with 8GB RAM and a 10 series Nvidia.
 #### Performance targets and optimization considerations
+Eutrophia should be optimized with the minimum spec in mind - a Windows 10 computer with 8GB RAM and a 10 series Nvidia.
 #### Platform considerations and deployment strategy
+We’re developing for:
+* Windows 10 and Windows 11
+* x64 only

+It's, at most, being uploaded to itch.io as a $15 game.
+I'm not messing around with Steam integration.

 ### **Art and Audio Direction:**
 #### Visual style and art direction